lucpaul/lr_simple_autoencoder/README.md

 # LR UNet Autoencoder (PyTorch + uv)

-This project trains a simple image-to-image autoencoder on the same low-resolution dataset used by the consistency model setup.
+This project trains a simple image-to-image autoencoder and can be used for inference.
 The model is a small 3-level UNet with stride-2 convolutions for downsampling and transposed convolutions for upsampling.
 It uses no pooling layers.

 ## Dataset Defaults